dhowe/RiTaJSHistory/README.md

 [![Build Status](https://travis-ci.org/dhowe/RiTaJS.svg?branch=master)](https://travis-ci.org/dhowe/RiTaJS)

-### RiTaJS: a generative language toolkit for JavaScript
+### RiTa.js: a generative language toolkit for JavaScript

 <a href="https://rednoise.org/rita"><img height=80 src="https://rednoise.org/rita/img/RiTa-logo3.png"/></a>

 #### [The RiTa website](http://rednoise.org/rita)

-RiTaJS is designed to an easy-to-use toolkit for experiments in natural language and generative literature, based on the [original RiTa](http://rednoise.org/rita) library for Java.
-RiTaJS works alone or in conjunction with P5.js, ProcessingJS, Node/NPM, bower, or browserify.
-All RiTa and RiTaJS tools are free/libre/open-source according to the [GPL](http://www.gnu.org/licenses/gpl.txt).
+RiTa.js is designed to an easy-to-use toolkit for experiments in natural language and generative literature, based on the [original RiTa](http://rednoise.org/rita) library for Java.
+RiTa.js works alone or in conjunction with p5.js, processing.js, node.js, bower, or browserify.
+All RiTa and RiTa.js tools are free/libre/open-source according to the [GPL](http://www.gnu.org/licenses/gpl.txt).